 (Name)

 has expressed an interest in becoming a club member of staff, volunteer / coach (delete as appropriate) and has given your name as a referee.

-As this post involves substantial access to children and as an organisation committed to safeguarding children, it is important that if you have any reason to be concerned about this applicant that you do not complete the following form, but please contact me on:
+to safeguarding olves substantial access to children and as an organisation committed children, it is important that if you have any reason to be concerned cant that you do not complete the following form, but please contact

 Telephone:

 Name:

 Organisation:

-Any information disclosed in this reference will be treated in confidence and in accordance with relevant legislation and guidance, and will only be shared with the person conducting the assessment of a candidate's suitability for a post, if he or she is offered the position in question.
+accordance with disclosed in this reference will be treated in confidence and in relevant legislation and guidance, and will only be shared with the ng the assessment of a candidate's suitability for a post, if he or she is tion in question.

-How long have you known the person?
+• How long ha ve you known the person?

-• In what capacity?
+• In what capa city?

-What attributes does this person have which would make him/her suited to a role working with children?
+tes does this person have which would make him/her suited to go with children?

-How would you describe his/her personality?
+• How would y ou describe his/her personality?

 Signed:

 Date:

-Puttenham Golf Club Code of Conduct for staff, coaches & volunteers
+Code of Conduct for staff, coaches & volunteers

 - Respect the rights, dignity and worth of every person within the context of golf - Treat everyone equally and do not discriminate on the grounds of age, gender, race, religion or belief, sexual orientation or disability - If you see any form of discrimination, do not condone it or allow it to go unchallenged - Place the well-being and safety of the young person above the development of performance - Develop an appropriate working relationship with young people, based on mutual trust and respect - Ensure that physical contact is appropriate and necessary and is carried out within recommended guidelines with the young person's full consent and approval - Always work in an open environment (e.g. avoid private or unobserved situations and encourage an open environment) - Do not engage in any form of sexually related contact with a young player.
-This is strictly forbidden as is sexual innuendo, flirting or inappropriate gestures and terms - You should not have regular contact outside your club role with the juniors and should not engage in regular communication through text, email or social network sites - Know and understand the Puttenham Golf Club Child Safeguarding Policies and Procedures - Respect young people's opinions when making decisions about their participation in golf - Inform players and parents of the requirements of golf - Be aware of and report any conflict of interest as soon as it becomes apparent - Display high standards of language, manner, punctuality, preparation and presentation - Do not smoke, drink or use recreational drugs while actively working with young people in the club.
-This reflects a negative image and could compromise the safety of the young people - Do not give young people alcohol when they are under the care of the club - Hold relevant qualifications and insurance cover.
-All Staff, Volunteers & Coaches who work regularly with children must have current DBS clearance, approved by England Golf Governance Department - Ensure the activities are appropriate for the age, maturity, experience and ability of the individual - Promote the positive aspects of golf e.g. fair play - Display high standards of behaviour and appearance - Follow Club Procedures & good practice guidelines
+This is strictly forbidden as is sexual innuendo, flirting or inappropriate gestures and terms - You should not have regular contact outside your club role with the juniors and should not engage in regular communication through text, email or social network sites - Know and understand the Stoke by Nayland GC Child Safeguarding Policies and Procedures - Respect young people's opinions when making decisions about their participation in golf - Inform players and parents of the requirements of golf - Be aware of and report any conflict of interest as soon as it becomes apparent - Display high standards of language, manner, punctuality, preparation and presentation - Do not smoke, drink or use recreational drugs while actively working with young people in the club.
+This reflects a negative image and could compromise the safety of the young people - Do not give young people alcohol when they are under the care of the club

-- Ensure that you attend appropriate training to keep up-to-date with your role and the welfare of young people - Report any concerns you may have in relation to a child or the behaviour of an adult, following reporting procedures laid down by the Puttenham Golf Club
+- Hold relevant qualifications and insurance cover.
+All Staff, Volunteers & Coaches who work regularly with children must have current DBS clearance, approved by England Golf Governance Department - Ensure the activities are appropriate for the age, maturity, experience and ability of the individual - Promote the positive aspects of golf e.g. fair play - Display high standards of behaviour and appearance - Follow Club Procedures & good practice guidelines - Ensure that you attend appropriate training to keep up-to-date with your role and the welfare of young people - Report any concerns you may have in relation to a child or the behaviour of an adult, following reporting procedures laid down by the Stoke by Nayland GC